Quickly start live streaming in Wowza Video using the Wowza Video REST API

 6. Stop the live stream

-After viewing the live stream on the hosted page, stop the stream.
+After viewing the live stream on the playback page, stop the stream.
 Make sure you stop both the video source and the stream in Wowza Video.
 If you forget to stop the stream in Wowza Video, you'll continue to accrue charges.

 Info